SymfonyCasts/EasyAdminBundle/sfcasts/assets.md

 # Assets: Custom CSS and JS

 The EasyAdmin interface looks pretty great out of the box.
 But what if we want to customize the way something looks?
-For example, I want to change the background on this sidebar.
+For example, if I want to change the background on the sidebar.
 How can we do that?

 This type of stuff can be controlled via the `configureAssets()` method.
-As a reminder, this is one of those methods that exists inside both our admin controller *and* each individual CRUD controller.
-So we can control assets on a global level *or* for just one CRUD controller.
+As a reminder, this is one of those methods that exists inside both our dashboard controller *and* each individual CRUD controller.
+So we can control assets on a global level *or* for just one section.

-Let's make our change globally so that we can change the color of the sidebar for every page.
+Let's make our change globally so that we can change the color of the sidebar on every page.

 ## Hello configureAssets()

 Anywhere inside of `DashboardController`, go back to the "Code Generate" menu, select "Override Methods" and override `configureAssets()`.
-This has a lot of cool methods on it.
+This has a lot of cool methods.
 There are some simple ones like `->addCssFile()`.
 If you said `->addCssFile('foo.css')`, that will include a `link` tag to `/foo.css`.
-As long as I have `foo.css` inside of my `public/` directory, that would work.
+As long as we have `foo.css` inside of our `public/` directory, that would work.

 The same thing goes for `->addJsFile()`.
 And you can also `->addHtmlContentToBody()` or `->addHtmlContentToHead()`.
-There's a *ton* of interesting methods!
+There are *tons* of interesting methods!

 ## Creating a Custom Admin Encore Entry

-Our application uses Webpack Encore.
-Let's check out the `webpack.config.js` file: it's pretty normally.
+*Our* application uses Webpack Encore.
+Go check out the `webpack.config.js` file: it's pretty standard.
 We have just one entry called `app`.
 It's responsible for loading all of the JavaScript *and* CSS... and we include this entry on our *frontend* to get everything looking and working well.

-You probably noticed that, in `configureAssets()`, we have an `addWebpackEncoreEntry()` method.
-If we said `'app'` here, that would pull in the CSS and JavaScript from our `app` entry. *But*.... that makes things look a little crazy because we do *not* want all of our frontend styles and JavaScript to show up in the admin section.
+You probably noticed that, in `configureAssets()`, there's an `addWebpackEncoreEntry()` method.
+If we said `'app'` here, that would pull in the CSS and JavaScript from our `app` entry. *But*.... that makes things look a little crazy... because we do *not* want *all* of our frontend styles and JavaScript to show up in the admin section.
 Nope, we just want to be able to add a *little bit* of new stuff.

 So here's what we'll do instead.
 Inside the `assets/styles/` directory, create an entirely new file called `admin.css`.
 This will be our CSS solely for styling